-Lungworm or Anaiostronavlus Vasorum, is a parasite that can affect dogs and also local foxes.
+Lungworm or Angiostrongylus Vasorum, is a parasite that can affect dogs and also local foxes.
 It can cause significant disease and in some cases, be fatal.
-Unfortunately, cases are becoming more common throughout the UK and Ireland and it is therefore very important to understand how you can help protect your pet.
-Dogs can be infected with lungworm larvae carried by slugs and snails (which are intermediate hosts).
-Slugs and snails can be inadvertently eaten in grass, soil or whilst playing with toys in the garden.
+Unfortunately, cases are becoming more common throughout the UK and Ireland and it is therefore very important and snails can be inadvertently eaten in grass, soil or whilst playing with toys in the garden.
 The disease is commonest in young dogs that eat or play with slugs and snails, and in dogs that eat or drink outside and may have had slugs or snails in their bowls.